Will Fiberglass Insulation Burn? Fire Safety Facts

 Maximum Temperature Tolerance

 Fiberglass insulation maintains its structural integrity up to 1,000°F (538°C).
 At temperatures below this threshold, the material retains its insulating properties without degradation or compromising safety standards.
+However, temperatures above this can turn the insulation into a potential fire hazard.
 Here are the key temperature ranges:

 Temperature RangeEffect on Fiberglass